 Observations involving fields with objects brighter than those specifed in the table below cannot be guaranteed.
 Requests for observations not compliant with these limits must be submitted as a Phase 2 Waiver Request.

 If the neutral density filters are used, subtract 4 magnitudes.
 NOTE: Spectroscopic observations with the ND filters are not supported.

 If the N90C10 dichroic is used, subtract 3 magnitudes.

 OBs that require maximum field rotation with pupil tracking

-Starting with Period 90, however, there exists in the new version of P2PP the concept of LST time ranges for OBs, and hence there is no requirement to document this in the README.
+NACO users with OBs that require maximum field rotation are required to specify LST ranges in their OBs.
 These LST time ranges will be used in an automatic way at the telescope to guide in scheduling OBs for execution.
-However, here is where an important difference with the past comes into play.
 The LST range that one specifies for a given OB represents the whole time period within which the OB must fit in order to be scheduled.
 This has two consequences: